How to transfer a fine

 - the person being nominated has an Australian Driver Licence or Queensland Photo ID Card

-- the organisation being nominated for unregistered or uninsured vehicle infringements has a Qld Customer Reference Number (CRN)
+- the organisation being nominated for unregistered or uninsured vehicle infringements has a Queensland Customer Reference Number (CRN)

 If the above do not apply, you need to complete a statutory declaration and return it to the relevant issuing agency.